Nuclear Weapons Free Zones in Canada: Provinces

-On the 23rd of April in 1983, approximately 65,000 protestors gathered in Vancouver to protest Prime Minister Trudeau’s decision to allow the United States to test cruise missiles in Canadian airspace.
+On 23 April 1983, approximately 65,000 protesters gathered in Vancouver to protest Prime Minister Trudeau’s decision to allow the United States to test cruise missiles in Canadian airspace.
 These demonstrators encouraged Pierre Trudeau to ‘refuse the cruise,’ connecting their protest to the Anti-Nuclear activism occurring in Western Canada at the time.
 Pierre Trudeau had allowed for the testing of air-launched cruise missiles (ALCM’s) as part of NATO’s request; however, this was not an obligation of the treaty but a bilateral agreement with the United States.
-Pierre Trudeau decided to ensure that the U.S.A could modernize its defense systems that protect Canada.
+Pierre Trudeau decided to ensure that the U.S. could modernize its defense systems that protect Canada.
 Roughly a year before this large demonstration took place in Vancouver, a small group of demonstrators took to a town hall meeting in Vancouver to communicate their dissatisfaction with the nuclear policies of the Liberal government to Foreign Minister Mark MacGuigan.
-One protestor even went as far as to spit on the foreign minister’s face.
+One protester even went as far as to spit on the foreign minister’s face.
 The residents of British Columbia have designated the province as a Nuclear Weapons Free Zone and continued to do so even after the ‘refuse the cruise’ movement.

 Alberta and Saskatchewan

 The prairie province of Saskatchewan is a nuclear-weapon-free zone; however, it is not free of nuclear waste.
 The indigenous community of the Meadow Lake Cree Nation suffers the disposition of nuclear waste on their territory.
 This community began a discussion with the Atomic Energy of Canada (AECL) regarding becoming a permanent depository of American atomic waste in the 1990s.

-The 1983 April 23 demonstrations that occurred across the nation also occurred heavily in the prairie provinces of Alberta and Saskatchewan.
+The 23 April 1983 demonstrations that occurred across the nation also occurred heavily in the prairie provinces of Alberta and Saskatchewan.
 The residents of these two provinces were protesting the USA testing air-launched cruise missiles (ALCM’s) over their provinces’ airspace.
 The Liberal government of Canada almost extended this bilateral agreement to allow further testing over the Canadian Forces Base in Cold Lake, Alberta.
-Before the large national demonstrations against missile testing began across Canada, on the 28th of March in 1982, a smaller demonstration occurred in Cold Lake, Alberta.
-The ‘refuse the cruise’ movement began by 300 protestors on that day near the closest civilian access point, Grand Centre, to the air weapons range in Cold Lake.
+Before the large national demonstrations against missile testing began across Canada, on 28 March 1982, a smaller demonstration occurred in Cold Lake, Alberta.
+The 'refuse the cruise' movement began by 300 protesters on that day near the closest civilian access point, Grand Centre, to the air weapons range in Cold Lake.
 These demonstrations followed for months, with a 290 Kilometers walk across the province from Cold Lake to Edmonton, Alberta, on March 13, 1983.
 Peace camps were in place throughout the nation, with many in Alberta not just protesting the missile testing over their airspace but nuclear weapons in general.